arnaldoaparicio/arnaldoaparicio.github.io/portfolio.markdown

 ## Sweater Weather

-[Sweater Weather](({% link sweater-weather.markdown %})) was a solo mod 3 project, with learning outcomes around sending/receiving data with third-party APIs, and authentication/authorization basics.
+[Sweater Weather]({% link sweater-weather.markdown %}) was a solo mod 3 project, with learning outcomes around sending/receiving data with third-party APIs, and authentication/authorization basics.

 I built a Rails API-only backend with endpoints exposing data relating to current and forecasted weather at destinations provided by the user.

 ## Flash Cards

-[Flash Cards](({% link flash-cards.markdown %})) was my first group project at Turing, very fun for a brand-new early-career software developer.
+[Flash Cards]({% link flash-cards.markdown %}) was my first solo project at Turing, very fun for a brand-new early-career software developer.

+## Viewing Party
+[Viewing Party]({% link viewing-party.markdown %}) was a paired project at Turing and the first project where I consumed a third-party API, great introduction to learning how to utilize an API.

+We built an app where we utilized a third-party API to search for movies and add them to a viewing party where other users are invited.